 Consequently, stakeholders, especially government, have been urged to tackle these three main factors in order to address the problem.
 Participants also demanded more responsibility for information accuracy from big tech companies and App makers.

 Held in Ghana’s capital, Accra, the forum which came off on March 22, 2023, was themed: Misinformation, Peace and Democratic Consolidation in Ghana.
-It was hosted by the Media Foundation for West Africa (MFWA) in partnership with Ghana’s National Peace Council (NPC) and the country’s media regulator, the National Media Commission (NMC).
+It was hosted in partnership with Ghana’s National Peace Council (NPC) and the country’s media regulator, the National Media Commission (NMC).

-As part of the forum, a panel with representatives from the two main political parties in Ghana – National Democratic Congress (NDC) and New Patriotic Party (NPP) was convened.
+As part of the forum, a panel with representatives from the two main political parties in Ghana – National Democratic Congress (NDC) and New Patriotic Party (NPP) – was convened.

 According to him, it is no longer the case in Ghana that when news hits social media platforms it is crosschecked with traditional media because, in a bid to keep in competition in the heavily digitalized news world, traditional media is sacrificing accuracy for speed.
 This departure from proper news values has also seen traditional media increasingly become reliant on social media for news, a situation which he said often leads to traditional media affirming fake news.

 He lamented that these big tech companies are lax with these responsibilities in Ghana even though in other places like Europe and the US, they have taken more responsibility.

-He also called attention to what he described as a digital provocation – the usage of internet platforms, especially social media, to provoke individuals, companies and even countries, saying it is a dangerous thing that must also be stemmed.
+He also called attention to what he described as digital provocation – the usage of internet platforms, especially social media, to provoke individuals, companies and even countries, saying it is a dangerous thing that must also be stemmed.